 Lo-Garry, Y. C. T., 2010.
 Critical computer animation: an examination of "practice as research" and its reflection and review processes.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: